mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 In this network, the first type of loss can happen as follows: say, N=40 packets arrive at this bottleneck at a rate of 100 Mbit/s.
 In an otherwise empty network and assuming an initial window of 10 packets and no delayed ACKs, this occurs in the third round of slow start without pacing, provided that the capacities of all links before the bottleneck are at least 100 Mbit/s.
 In this case, an overshoot will occur: packets are forwarded with half their arrival rate, i.e. less than 20 packets can be forwarded during the burst's arrival.
 The remaining 20 (or more) packets cannot fit into the 10-packet queue.
 A cwnd of 40 packets is much smaller than the (BDP + queue) limit of 135 packets, and the bottleneck is not fully saturated.

 Let us now assume that the flight of 40 packets is instead paced, such that the arrival rate only mildly exceeds the departure rate -- e.g., they arrive at a rate of 60 Mbit/s.
-When the last packet of this flight arrives at the bottleneck, 5/6 * 39 = 32.5 packets should already have been transferred.
-Since only complete packets are sent, 32 packets have really been transferred, and the remaining 40-32 = 8 packets fit in the queue.
+When the last packet of this flight arrives at the bottleneck, the bottleneck should already have forwarded 5/6 * 39 = 32.5 packets.
+Since only complete packets can be sent, the bottleneck has really forwarded 32 packets, and the remaining 40-32 = 8 packets fit in the queue.
 No loss occurs.

 This example explains how pacing can enable a rate increase to last longer than without pacing.
 This makes it more likely that a bottleneck is saturated, such that cwnd reflects the BDP plus the queue length (loss type 2).